minjiedeng/NumEcon/README.md

 # NumEcon

-This it the GitHub page for **Introduction to programming and numerical analysis** (University of Copehagen, Department of Economics).
+This it the GitHub page for **Introduction to programming and numerical analysis** (University of Copenhagen, Department of Economics).
 The page is under development and currently only contains some examples related to intermediate-level microeconomics.

 [Launch the interactive version](https://mybinder.org/v2/gh/JeppeDruedahl/NumEcon/master)